xrdocs/ncs5500/_tutorials/NCS-5500-interface-and-qos-1d-scale.md

 HQOS mode is not required for ingress qos, even with hierarchical policy-maps, and HQOS mode does not impact ingress QoS interface scale.

-For a bundle member with ingress QoS on a core of a NPU,  QoS resources are consumed on both of the 2 cores of that NPU, so per core and per NPU scale are the same:
+For a bundle member with ingress QoS on a core of a NPU,  QoS resources are consumed on both of the 2 cores of that NPU, so per core and per NPU scale are the same.

+Below table is the number of main/subinterfaces with ingress policy-map attached:

 <style>
 .ingressqos table, th {text-align: center;}